TiDev00/PySolr/README.md

 To use the program download the repo, modify the initial parameters and run it

-The Pseudo_Relevance_Feature branch contains relevance functionality to increase the precision of the system.
+The Pseudo_Relevance_Feature branch contains pseudo relevance feedback functionality to increase the precision of the system.